HitTrax™ is the first and only baseball simulator

 The HitTrax gaming module calls balls & strikes, turns rally-killing double plays and scores the winning run on a sacrifice fly.
 Organize hitting leagues, one-day tournaments & home run derbys right in the confines of your facility.

 HitTrax StatsCenter is the online portal that puts HitTrax data at the fingertips of the player, coach and facility administrators.
-Securely stored in the cloud, HitTrax data can be accessed anywhere to review in-depth reports, illustrate the value of training sessions and clinics, analyze performance trends over time, and identify strengths and weaknesses before stepping on the field.
-Players can also find where they rank regionally and nationally amongst all HitTrax users in their age group.
+Securely stored in the cloud, HitTrax data can be accessed anywhere to review video analysis, instructor notes, individual session breakdowns, performance trends, and more!
+Players can also find where they rank regionally and nationally among all HitTrax users in their age group.